radius-project/radius/docs/content/getting-started/tutorial/dapr-microservices/dapr-microservices-initial-deployment/index.md

 }
 ```

-## Add a container component
+## Add backend container

-Next you'll add a `nodeapp` component for the website's frontend.
+Next you'll add a `nodeapp` component for the website's backend.

 Radius captures the relationships and intentions behind an application, which simplifies deployment and management.
 The single `nodeapp` component in your template.bicep file will contain everything needed for the website frontend to run.

 Your `nodeapp` component will specify:

 - **kind:** `radius.dev/Container@v1alpha1`, a generic container.
 - **container image:** `radiusteam/tutorial-nodeapp`, a Docker image the container will run.
 This is where your application's front end code lives.
 - **bindings:** `http`, a Radius binding that adds the ability to listen for HTTP traffic (on port 3000 here).

 Update your template.bicep file to match the full application definition: